edgeclipper/edgeclipper-R/README.md

 # edgeclipper-R
-R version of Edgeclipper software
+R version of Edgeclipper software.

+EdgeClipper is a posterior probability-based algorithm for identification of consensus Bayesian networks and edge prioritization.
+EdgeClipper-R is an R version of software that implements the EdgeClipper algorithm.
+The EdgeClipper algorithm and software are developed by a team at the Univesity of Michigan, Ann Arbor, MI, USA.

-Python version of Edgeclipper software can be found [here][1]
+Python version of Edgeclipper software can be found [here][1].

 ## Functions